SEAT Arona review

 The SEAT Arona is a well-rounded small SUV, with refined engines and generous standard equipment

-The SEAT Arona is one of the leading offerings among the burgeoning array of small SUVs currently on the market.
+The SEAT Arona is one of the leading offerings among a huge array of small SUVs currently on the market.
 It offers a composed and refined drive – albeit one that’s short on pure thrills or involvement – and SEAT’s decision to pitch it above the Ibiza means that all versions receive pretty generous standard equipment.

-It’s not the most practical car in the class, and the cabin is possibly a little bland for some tastes, but overall the Arona just about fits the brief as a small family car.
+It’s not the most practical car in the class, but the 2021 facelifted model offers improved styling, cabin quality and tech so, overall, the Arona just about fits the brief as a small family car.
 It gives drivers the elevated driving position that makes small SUVs like this so appealing, while the engine range delivers a good mix of performance and economy.

 About the SEAT Arona